leggedrobotics/digbench/README.md

 4. inverse building mix
     - the inverse of the same building mix images

-The terrains in the benchmark are discretized with a 1m tile size, and
+The terrains in the benchmark are discretized with a 1m tile size, and include maps ranging from 20 to 60 meters of edge size.

 ## Measures